 What Is A Private Podcast?

-As the name suggests a Private Podcast is a podcast that isn’t readily available to the general public.
+As the name suggests, a private podcast is a podcast that isn’t readily available to the general public.

-The most common uses for private podcasts include corporate training courses, e-learning offerings, and premium content subscriptions.
 Anytime you have episodes that are only meant for a certain subset of your audience, private podcasting will allow you to restrict access and distribute the content as you see fit.

 How Does Private Podcasting Work In Castos?

-From there scroll down to the “Web Page Settings” area.
+Scroll down to the “Web Page Settings” area.
 There you will see an option to “Show Castos Pages”.